sunniw/ColU_AcademicCommons/README.md

 A list of duplicate resources are identified on Academic Commons (AC) — the digital scholarship repository of Columbia University.
 Duplicates are flagged and pointed to the ones that would be remained in the repository before removing from users' view.
 Stats of the duplicates will be merged on child access level.
 DOIs of those removed resources will be redirected on to the available ones.

 The poster of this project was presented at Code4Lib on 16 March 2023, at Princeton University.
-Download poster @ [OSF](https://osf.io/ufk7c/ "OSF")
+Download poster @ [OSF](https://osf.io/ufk7c/ "OSF").
 It was also presented as a short session at the Southern Miss Institutional Repository Conference (SMIRC), 28 April 2023, at the University of Southern Mississippi.
 Download PDF @ [Aquila](https://aquila.usm.edu/smirc/2023/1/19/ "Aquila").

 ## Dupe merge stat flowchart.pdf